TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/Conditions/DifferencesToConditionsInTyposcriptTemplates/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are some slight differences between conditions in TSconfig and conditions in template TypoScript, which must be taken into account:
+There are some slight differences between conditions in TSconfig and conditions in TypoScript templates, which must be taken into account:

 - Conditions "usergroup" and "loginUser" apply to BE groups and BE users – respectively – and not to FE groups and FE users, quite obviously.